 VPL has similar services for newcomers.
 Its Skilled Immigrant InfoCentre offers online and in-person resources for job search, career exploration, and business start-up.

 The Winnipeg Public Library page has programs that you can join before you arrive and after you arrive in Manitoba.
 It even has a map for newcomers that include arrival and settlement supports, immigrant settlement workers, housing, and many more.

-Provide pace for public use
+Provide space for public use

 Meeting rooms, study rooms, conference centres, and even recording studios may be available for free or a reasonable fee.
 Vancouver’s Central Library has an Inspiration Lab where you can record professional-quality audio and video clips.
 You can also use their digitization stations to convert photos, audio cassettes, and videotapes into digital formats.